Subscribe to our newsletterSubscribe

 Running bulk FHIR validation on your entire project is very powerful to prevent any errors in your FHIR specification.
 Even more when validating your custom business rules in one-click to enforce your organization’s custom profiling guidelines.
 But what could be more powerful?
 Running this anytime, anywhere, with zero clicks!

-By now you know our command-line FHIR tool Firely Terminal.
-In the coming weeks, we will be bringing Quality Control to the command line with Firely Terminal.
-This will allow you to run your full Quality Control rulesets on the command line after each change you make to your specification.
+With Quality Control, you are able to run your full Quality Control rulesets on the command line with Firely Terminal after each change you make to your specification.
 And this even before saving it back to Simplifier.

 Now please try out Quality Control and get those rules running!